Updated 2025.

 Total Estimate for Office Space Expenses

-These days, having a professional website is absolutely ESSENTIAL for any business – and that includes interior decorating businesses!
-Not only will a website help you attract new clients, but it’ll also give you a platform to showcase your work and build credibility in the industry.
+Having a professional website is absolutely essential for the success of your interior decorating businesses.
+Not only will a website help you attract new clients; it’ll also give you a platform to showcase your work and build credibility in the industry.

 So, how much does it cost to create a website?
 Well, that depends on a few factors!
-For example, are you going to create the website yourself or hire someone to do it for you?
+For instance, are you going to create the website yourself or hire someone to do it for you?
 Do you need hosting and/or domain services?
-How many pages do you need? etc.
+How many pages do you need?

 On average, most small businesses spend between $500-$2000 on their websites.
 However, if you’re on a tight budget, there are plenty of DIY website builder platforms (e.g. Wix, Squarespace, Weebly) that you can use to create a website for less than $100!